-29. These two decisions, therefore, do not articulate any principled approach to receivability in relation to exercise of discretion, but, rather, engaged in interpreting the application.
+53. These two decisions, therefore, do not articulate any principled approach to receivability in relation to exercise of discretion.

-30. Conversely, in response to similar arguments by the Respondent in Lloret Alcañiz et al., the majority of UNAT held:

-65. The majority of Judges accept that the Secretary-General had little or no choice in the implementation of the General Assembly resolutions.
+- 54. Conversely, in response to similar arguments by the Respondent in Lloret Alcañiz, the majority of UNAT has recently held: - 65.
+The majority of Judges accept that the Secretary-General had little or no choice in the implementation of the General Assembly resolutions.
 The power he exercised was a purely mechanical power, more in the nature of a duty.
 However, such exercises of power are administrative in nature and involve a basic decision to implement a regulatory decision imposing the terms and conditions mandated by it.
 They are thus administrative decisions that may adversely affect the terms of employment.
 However, importantly, given that purely mechanical powers entail little choice, they are rarely susceptible to review on the grounds of reasonableness.
 A review on grounds of reasonableness typically involves examination of the decision-maker's motive, the weighing of competing considerations and the basis for, and effects of, any choice made.
 An exercise of a purely mechanical power normally does not require the administrator to formulate an independent purpose or basis for action.
-Nevertheless, purely mechanical powers are still accompanied by implied duties to act according to the minimum standards of lawfulness and good administration: purely mechanical powers are hence reviewable on grounds of legality."39
+Nevertheless, purely mechanical powers are still accompanied by implied duties to act according to the minimum standards of lawfulness and good administration: purely mechanical powers are hence reviewable on grounds of legality."57 - 55.
+This Tribunal assumes, therefore, that the claim to have discretion as criterion for receivability has now been set aside.
+It concludes, accordingly, that the present applications are receivable.